csmith/docker-rerun/README.md

                             would happen.
-      --pull                Docker pull the image before re-running the container --image IMAGE         Image to use in place of the original --port PORT, -p PORT  Additional port to expose --tag TAG             Image tag (version) to use
+      --pull                Docker pull the image before re-running the container --image IMAGE         Image to use in place of the original --network NETWORK     The new network configuration to use --port PORT, -p PORT  Additional port to expose --tag TAG             Image tag (version) to use